thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/people/adults.md

 ---
+collection: Harrypedia
-title: "Adults in the HP Series"
+title: Adults in the HP Series
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 ### On Adults in General